ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2022/en.md

 6. All stages will have 2 Hidden, HardRock, and DoubleTime maps, and 3 FreeMod maps.
 7. The FreeMod pool is played with FreeMod activated.
 Every player may pick a combination of Hidden and HardRock, but at least one player from each team must have at least one mod activated.
 8. Players cannot pick the same mod combination as their team member.
+9. The size of the NoMod bracket will be 4 maps in Group Stage, 5 maps in Round of 16, and 6 maps for the rest of the stages.
-9. The tiebreaker is played under FreeMod conditions, but it is not necessary to have a mod activated.
+10. The tiebreaker is played under FreeMod conditions, but it is not necessary to have a mod activated.
-10. The mappool for each stage will be showcased a week beforehand.
+11. The mappool for each stage will be showcased a week beforehand.

 ### Scheduling instructions